scperkins/EJEHardenberg.github.io/public/tech-blog/implementing-subresource-integrity-sri.md

 But what's not entirely clear is whether you should use `hexdigest` or `digest`.
-If we _only_ needed the sha value and not the base 64 encoded version as well, we'd probably before `hexdigest` since, according to the docs:
+If we _only_ needed the sha value and not the base 64 encoded version as well, we'd probably prefer `hexdigest` since, according to the docs:

 >the digest is returned as a string of double length, containing only